zkirsan/bikesharing/README.md

 <p align="center"><img src="https://github.com/zkirsan/bikesharing/blob/main/Resources/p5.PNG"></img></p>

-As it can be seen below, the user trips by gender by weekday indicated that Monda to Tuesday and Thursday to Friday in terms of male users are the most bikes.
+As it can be seen below, the user trips by gender by weekday indicated that Monda to Tuesday and Thursday to Friday in terms of male users have the most bikes.

 <p align="center"><img src="https://github.com/zkirsan/bikesharing/blob/main/Resources/p6.PNG"></img></p>